readthedocs/readthedocs.org/docs/design/in-doc-search-ui.rst

 ~~~~~~~~~~

 After experimenting with many different sample queries,
-it can be said that edge-ngrams are very effective when it comes to ``search as you type`` feature.
+it can be said that edge-ngrams are effective when it comes to ``search as you type`` feature.

 It comes with its own set of pros and cons which are described below: